We’ve all heard it: “It’s just a habit.”

 Why Alcohol Is Different

-Alcohol taps into our neurochemistry.
-It floods our brain with dopamine and soothes our nervous system—at first.
+Alcohol taps directly into neurochemistry.
+At first, it floods the brain with dopamine and soothes the nervous system.

-But over time, our brain starts to expect that relief.
-Our stress response recalibrates around it.
-The wiring changes.
-What started as a weekend reward becomes our default way of coping.
+What started as a weekend reward becomes the default way of coping.

-It doesn’t matter how capable, intelligent, or self-aware we are—alcohol can build a loop that logic alone can’t break.
+And it doesn’t matter how capable, disciplined, or self-aware you are.
+Alcohol creates a loop that logic alone can’t break.

 Why This Distinction Matters

-When we treat alcohol like it’s just a habit, we tend to reach for habit-based solutions: more discipline, more routines, maybe a self-help book or two.
+When we treat alcohol like it’s just a habit, we reach for habit-based fixes: more discipline, stricter routines, another self-help book.

-But when those don’t work, we don’t reassess the strategy—we often turn the blame inward.
+And when those don’t work, we don’t usually reassess the strategy.
+We turn the blame inward instead.

-We assume we must be the problem.
-That we’re not trying hard enough.
-That we’re somehow weaker than everyone else.
+We tell ourselves we’re not trying hard enough.
+That we’re weaker than everyone else.

-Because it keeps us from asking better questions—like:
+It stops us from asking better questions like:

 The Danger of Oversimplifying